GSA/smartpay-website/src/content/how-it-works/eligibility.md

 ---
 title: Eligibility and the Application Process
 description: "Who is eligible and how to apply for GSA SmartPay solutions."
+intro: "Eligibility for the program is determined by the GSA SmartPay® Contracting Officer."
 order: 1
 category: how it works
 tags: